MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_10-Implement_Data_Protection.md

     >**Note:** Because the Azure portal doesn't support IE11 anymore, you'll have to use the Microsoft Edge Browser for this task.

 1. If the Microsoft Edge browser is not installed by default use the below command to install it otherwise skip to the next step.
-From the Start menu, open **Windows PowerShell** under the Windows PowerShell folder and run the following to install Microsoft Edge Browser.
+From the Start menu, open **Windows PowerShell** with Administrator under the Windows PowerShell folder and run the following to install Microsoft Edge Browser.

     ```powershell
     md -Path $env:temp\edgeinstall -erroraction SilentlyContinue | Out-Null